nextstrain/nextclade/docs/user/nextclade-web/analysis-results-table.md

 ### Table data

 Nextclade automatically infers the (probable) clade a sequence belongs to and displays the result in the table.
-Clades are determined by identifying the clade of the nearest neighbour on a reference tree.
+Clades are determined by identifying the clade of the nearest neighbor on a reference tree.

 The result table further displays for each sequence: